 · Article describing the ins & outs of application low code platforms

-· Gartner report on the largest integration Platform as a Service (iPaaS)
+· Forrester report on the largest integration Platform as a Service (iPaaS)

 · Overview of Backend as a Service (BaaS)